st3v/kit/README.md

 ### Examples

-The best way to understand Go kit is probably by constructing an example service from first principles.
+Perhaps the best way to understand Go kit is to follow along as we build an [example service][examples] from first principles.
 This can serve as a blueprint for your own new service, or demonstrate how to adapt your existing service to use Go kit components.
-See [the examples README][examples] for more.

 [examples]: https://github.com/go-kit/kit/tree/master/examples

 ### Endpoint

 Go kit primarily deals in the RPC messaging pattern.
 We use an abstraction called an **[endpoint][]** to model invidivual RPCs.
-An endpoint can be both implemented by a server, and called by a client.
-It's the fundamental building block of many of Go kit's components.
+An endpoint can be implemented by a server, and called by a client.
+It's the fundamental building block of many Go kit components.

 [endpoint]: https://github.com/go-kit/kit/tree/master/endpoint/endpoint.go